Get Started Today With Einstein Search

-(Note – the record displayed above had “Bristol” in the City field of Billing Address.)
+(Note – the record displayed above had “Bristol” in the City field of Address.)

-As well as personalised search results, you can also take actions; this game-changer really does reduce the number of clicks required.
+As well as personalized search results, you can also take actions by hovering over the record; this game-changer really does reduce the number of clicks required.

-Where you are directed to a recommended result, you will also see actions without having to navigate into the record.
+Where you are directed to a recommended result, you can see and navigate to actions and related lists without having to go into the record.